Inside the Creation of the First Denaakk’e Language Digital Book

 AASB facilitated the entire process and made it very simple for the students to be successful with their first attempt of creating a digital book.
 YKSD is now confident that we can create additional digital books as school projects in all of our communities.
 The entire school had a lot of fun learning and we plan on doing this again.

+The project was the result of the Allakaket Community School Committee’s goal for the inclusion and implementation of local, culturally responsive activities for all grades that can be incorporated into the curriculum and instructional materials for the school.
+The digital book project was initiated by Allakaket school Principal Larry Parker and Superintendent Kerry Boyd.
 The completed digital book was developed in-house by CDL staff and distributed within the Yukon-Koyukuk School District.
-The project was initiated by Allakaket school Principal Larry Parker and Superintendent Kerry Boyd.
 I would personally like to thank AASB for all their support and expertise leading us through the entire process.

 Interested in creating interactive digital books for your school or district?
 AASB’s Consortium for Digital Learning can facilitate a digital publishing workshop in your community.
 Contact Us.